New Zealand Building Code compliance pathways

 • for buildings in importance levels 1 and 2, be constructed from materials that, when subjected to a radiant flux of 30 kW/ m2, do not ignite for 15 minutes.

-Compliance Pathway – Acceptable Solutions C/AS2 and Verification C/VM2
+Compliance pathway – Acceptable Solution C/AS2 and Verification Method C/VM2

 The compliance pathway is split for buildings over 10 m in height and those over 25 m in height.

-For buildings over 10 m in height and less than 25 m in height, cladding materials must:
+For buildings over 10 m in height and less than 25 m in height, cladding materials must be:

-2. Be tested in accordance with ISO 5660 Part 1 or AS/NZS 3837 and achieve the relevant performance classifications, or
+2. tested in accordance with ISO 5660-1 or AS/NZS 3837 and achieve the relevant performance classifications, or

 For buildings over 25 m in height, the entire external wall cladding system is required to:

-2. Undergo large scale fire testing in accordance to BS 8414-1 or BS 8414-2 and achieve the relevant performance criteria specified in AS 5113 or BR 135, or
+2. undergo large scale fire testing in accordance with BS 8414-1 or BS 8414-2 and achieve the relevant performance criteria specified in AS 5113 or BR 135, or

-3. Undergo intermediate scale fire testing in accordance to NFPA 285 and additionally be comprised of cladding materials that are
+3. undergo intermediate scale fire testing in accordance with NFPA 285 and additionally be comprised of cladding materials that are

 1. non-combustible or limited combustible materials; or

-2. tested in accordance with ISO 5660 Part 1 or AS/NZS 3837 and achieve the relevant performance classification.
+2. tested in accordance with ISO 5660-1 or AS/NZS 3837 and achieve the relevant performance classification for a Type A material.

 Note: for buildings with importance level 4, C/VM2 does not permit the small scale testing options of cladding materials described for buildings > 10 m in height and assessment as an entire external wall cladding system is required.

-Where walls are located within 1m from the relevant boundary, the compliance pathway contains two means to demonstrate compliance for cladding materials:
+Where walls are located within 1 m from the relevant boundary, the compliance pathway requires that cladding materials are either:

-2. Be tested in accordance with ISO 5660 Part 1 or AS/NZS 3837 and achieve the relevant performance classifications.
+2. tested in accordance with ISO 5660-1 or AS/NZS 3837 and achieve the relevant performance classifications for a Type A material.

 An alternative solution proposal must be provided that justifies how the design of the building will not result in fire spread of more than 3.5 m vertically from the fire source over the external cladding of multi-level buildings.

-1. The external wall cladding system must use non-combustible materials (combustible building materials is a defined term in the Building Regulations, and “means" building materials that are deemed combustible according to AS 1530.1), or
+1. The external wall cladding system must use non-combustible materials (combustible building materials is a defined term in the Building Regulations 1992, and “means building materials that are deemed combustible according to AS 1530.1"), or

 An alternative solution proposal must be provided that justifies how either: